Secretary Blinken’s Call with Qatari Deputy Prime Minister

 Washington, DC (STL.News) The US Department of State released the following statement:

 Secretary of State Antony J. Blinken spoke yesterday with Qatari Minister of Foreign Affairs Mohammed bin Abdulrahman Al-Thani.
-Secretary Blinken and the Foreign Minister discussed Russia’s unprovoked war on Ukraine and reaffirmed their support to the Ukrainian people.
-The Secretary also thanked the Foreign Minister for Qatar’s continued willingness to assist with the safe transit of vulnerable people from Afghanistan.
-The Secretary and Foreign Minister noted the significance of the 50-year anniversary on March 19 of diplomatic relations between the United States and Qatar and emphasized the strong bilateral partnership.
+Secretary Blinken affirmed that the United States and Qatar are united in their efforts to provide humanitarian assistance to the Ukrainian people.
+The Secretary thanked the Foreign Minister for Qatar’s continued support for Ukraine’s sovereignty.
+The two also discussed Afghanistan and other important regional issues.